Stef Wertheimer: Awards and recognition

 In 1991, Wertheimer was awarded the Israel Prize for his special contribution to society and the State of Israel.
+In 2006 he was honored as one of the torchbearers in the national Israeli Independence Day ceremony.
 In 2008, he received the Buber-Rosenzweig-Medal.
 He received the Oslo Business for Peace Award in 2010, which is given to leaders in the private sector who have demonstrated transformative and positive change through ethical business practices.
 In 2014, he received the President's Medal.

+Personal life

+Wertheimer was married with four children and lived in Tel Aviv.
+His granddaughter is the Israeli actress Maya Wertheimer.
+In 2018, his son, Eitan Wertheimer, purchased a house for him near Kikar Hamedina in Tel Aviv for 20 million ILS.